bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/pycharm-ros.rst

 Change Launch-files
 ===================
 To test/debug nodes in an efficient way with PyCharm, you can add the argument ``depends_only`` to your launch-file.
-This means, only the node, you want to test, will be started.
+This means, only the node you want to test will be started.

 After you have started the node externally, using ``roslaunch``, PyCharm will be able to start this node and you can debug.